The best smartwatches for nurses offer several features useful to these healthcare professionals.

 2. Samsung Galaxy Watch 4

-Best of all, it includes fantastic features like an FDA-certified ECG monitor and the ability to answer calls directly from your wrist.
+It includes fantastic features like an FDA-certified ECG monitor and the ability to answer calls directly from your wrist.
 This allows you to stay connected 24/7.

 Another great thing about the Galaxy Watch 4 is that you can track your progress and workouts even while swimming or showering.
 Thanks to its 5ATM water resistance rating!